Taoist philosophy: Early sources

 Compared to other philosophical traditions, Taoist philosophy is quite heterogeneous.
 According to Russell Kirkland, "Taoists did not generally regard themselves as followers of a single religious community that shared a single set of teachings, or practices."
 Instead of drawing on a single book or the works of one founding teacher, Taoism developed out a widely diverse set of Chinese beliefs and texts, that over time were gathered together into various synthetic traditions.
 These texts had some things in common, especially ideas about personal cultivation and integration with what they saw as the deep realities of life.

-The first group consciously identifying itself as "Taoist" (Dàojiào) appeared and began to collect texts during the fifth century BCE.
+The first group consciously identifying itself as "Taoist" (Dàojiào) appeared and began to collect texts during the fifth century CE.
 Their collection of Taoist texts did not initially include classics typically considered to be "Taoist" like the Tao Te Ching and the Zhuangzi.
 Only after a later expansion of the canon did these texts become included.

 The legend of the "person" Laozi was developed during the Han dynasty and has no historical validity.
 Likewise the labels Taoism and Confucianism were developed during the Han dynasty by scholars to group together various thinkers, and texts of the past and categorize them as "Taoist", even though they are quite diverse and their authors may never have known of each other.
 Thus, while there was never a coherent "school" of "classical Taoism" during the pre-Han eras, later self-identified Taoists (c.
 500 BCE) were influenced by streams of thought, practices and frameworks inherited from the period of the hundred schools of thought (6th century to 221 BCE).
 According to Russell Kirkland, these independent influences include: